Questions, comments, complaints, compliments, etc? -- Please email!

 Sue follows the California and Illinois Legal Bar requirements for Continuing Legal Education and has taken courses in Internet Law; Social Media Law; Strategy, Start-Ups, and Virtual Corporations; Music Law; Sports Agency Law; Computer Forensics; Patent Law; Intellectual Property; Ethics for Patent Attorneys; Ethical Considerations/ Risk Issues in Electronic Age; Intersection of Digital Rights with Copyright and Trademark Law; Intellectual Property Litigation; Procedural and Forensic Issues in Electronic Discovery; Patent Drawing; Persuasive Writing for Appellate Court; and other topics in Intellectual Property Law and Computer Law.

 Sue writes her blog OccupyPeace, which assists people worldwide in planning peaceful protests.
 Sue has also assisted people worldwide with planning peaceful protests.
-In 2012, she assisted OSCE-ODIHR, a major world assembly Human Rights organization with organizational help for a study of Human Rights in Public Assembly at the NATO protests in Chicago, the G8 protests in Maryland, and the Occupy protest movement in New York, Chicago, Los Angeles, and Oakland, California.
+In 2012, she assisted OSCE-ODIHR, the Organization for Security and Cooperation in Europe, Office of Democratic Institutions and Human Rights, which has over 70 member nations, with organizational help for a study of Human Rights in Public Assembly.
+The U.S. locations covered included the NATO protests in Chicago, the G8 protests in Maryland, and the Occupy protest movement in New York, Chicago, Los Angeles, and Oakland, California.
 The paper was presented to an international panel at the OSCE- ODIHR Summit in Vienna, Austria in November, 2012.
-The paper was groundbreaking in having ample video evidence for its statements of police abuse and human rights abuses in protests.
+The study was groundbreaking in having ample video evidence for its statements of police abuse and human rights abuses in protests.
 This video evidence was provided by indie media livestreamers across the U.S. and in other locations worldwide.

 Sue was honored to be invited to participate in the 2012 OSCE - ODIHR summit on Freedom of Assembly and Freedom of Association in Vienna, Austria, sponsored by the Irish Consultancy.
 Sue put forth international legislative proposals for promotion and protection of the use of cell phones, live streaming and wifi at protests.
 The proposals were included in the final draft of the legislative recommendations to the approximately 60 participating nations.